guardianproject/info/content/contact/_index.md

   </li>

   <li>
     The best place to chat with us live is on the <a href="https://matrix.org">Matrix network</a>.
-We are in the <a href="https://riot.im/app/#/room/#guardianproject:matrix.org">#guardianproject:matrix.org</a> room on Matrix.org.
-You can most easily reach us there via the <a href="https://riot.im/app/">Matrix "Riot" web app</a>.
+We are in the <a href="https://matrix.to/#/#guardianproject:matrix.org">#guardianproject:matrix.org</a> room on Matrix.org.
+You can most easily reach us there via the <a href="https://element.im/app/">Element app</a>.
 There are also many wonderful <a href="https://matrix.org/docs/projects/try-matrix-now.html">Matrix apps for every OS</a>.
 We are also available via #guardianproject on Freenode and OFTC IRC networks, but aren't as active there as we used to be.
   </li>
 </ul>